julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## 10 Culturally Rooted Witchy Herbs

-Let’s move past lavender and sage.
-These herbs carry stories.
+These herbs got stories to tell.
 Their roots go deep.

 ---